zerga9/CV/README.md

 #### Organisational Skills

 The project for Cineac TV was overseen and funded by the Rotterdam City Council.
 I had to deliver a detailed project plan with budget at the beginning of each year which needed to be accounted for when the year was over.
 My project management had to be rigorous and those skills I have found to be readily transferable.
 We had standups in the morning and at the end of the day we had a retro.
-The team was working in pairs to make objective items about their neighborhood
+The team was working in pairs to make objective items about their neighbourhood

 #### Other Skills